sjcode236/shop/toGet.md

 To ret====================

 sketechers shoes
 walmart  flowers
 ebay phone cover
 goog phone
 goog  trade in package
 goog store credit (exp aug 31)
   August 31, 2019.
 Must buy a Pixel 3a by May 18, 2019 at 11:59pm PT to qualify for the credit.
+amazon kids uduppu

 TO get -------------------------